sciserver/SciServer-WordPress-Website/wp-content/plugins/wordpress-creation-kit-pro/readme.txt

 Added hooks in WCK_Page_Creator api to allow extra content before and after metaboxes: 'wck_page_creator_before_meta_boxes' and 'wck_page_creator_after_meta_boxes'
 Added wp_nonce to edit post links in Front End Posting Dashboard Swift Templates divs now have a unique class to allow customization per template

+2.2.3
+We now load the translation files from the theme first if they exist in the folder:local_wck_lang Now in Custom Fields Creator the Options field for selects,radios and checkboxes is required so you can't create those field without any options
+Single forms now keep their values when form throws alert required message so you don't have to input the values again Swift Templates: rewritten the meta queries.
+Reduced them by a factor of 8 which should greatly improve performance on large databases
+Swift Templates: fixed upload field image metadata for repeater field and alt text for featured image

+2.2.4
+Changed way we make sure swift templates is not run in the header by mistake because of Yoast SEO Added new filter for registration errors